Brown advice to Bell over contract: 'Show up'

 Talks stalled last summer, and Bell waited until Sept.
 1 to show up.

-"You can't make anything better without showing up.
-I think if he shows up, make everyone understand where he wants to be -- he wants to be here not just for this year but years to come, come out here and show up.
+"You can't make anything better without showing up. ...
+[To] make everyone understand where he wants to be -- he wants to be here not just for this year, but years to come -- come out here and show up.
 Show up and get better and show guys you're serious."
 Steelers WR Antonio Brown

-Brown wanted a new deal back in 2015, clearly outplaying the six-year, $43 million pact he signed in 2012.
-Brown never held out, and the team restructured his contract two straight years as a way to advance money before reaching a four-year, $68 million extension in February 2017.
+Brown wanted a new deal in 2015, clearly outplaying the six-year, $43 million pact he signed in 2012.
+The All-Pro wide receiver never held out, and the team restructured his contract two straight years as a way to advance money before reaching a four-year, $68 million extension in February 2017.

 Once Bell does, it's game on.